 This kind of app helps you understand your own patterns.
 By using a neuroscience-based framework, Reframe provides personalized drink tracking and evidence-based behavior change programs.
 This approach helps you pinpoint your drinking patterns and triggers, making it easier to build new, healthier habits that stick.
 Having these resources in your pocket means support is there whenever you need a little guidance or encouragement.

-Track Your Progress with Data
+See Your Progress Through Data

 Seeing how far you've come is incredibly motivating, and technology makes tracking your progress straightforward and insightful.
 When you can actually see the changes you're making, it reinforces your commitment.
 In fact, an impressive 91% of Reframe users reported a significant decrease in their alcohol consumption within just three months of using the app.
 This success often comes from the evidence-based program, developed by psychology and neuroscience experts, which lets you effectively monitor your progress.